dataArtisans/flink-training-web/index.md

 - How to implement Flink programs using its APIs
 	- Solve exercises for stream programs using the DataStream API
 	- Solve exercises for batch programs using the DataSet API
-	- Solve exercises for stream and batch programs using the Table API

 - How to package, execute, and monitor Flink programs on running Flink systems